art-bazhin/spred/README.md

 console.log(counter()); // 1
 ```

-Atom value updates can be subscribed to using the [subscribe](https://art-bazhin.github.io/spred/interfaces/Atom.html#subscribe) method.
+Signal value updates can be subscribed to using the [subscribe](https://art-bazhin.github.io/spred/interfaces/Signal.html#subscribe) method.
 The second argument of the method specifies whether the function should be called immediately after subscribing, and defaults to true.
 The method returns the unsubscribe function.
-By default, atom subscribers are only triggered when its value changes.

 ```ts
 /*...*/